Industrial 3D Printing and its Benefits to Product Design and Manufacturing

 Metal printing is currently the fastest growing area in the 3D printing industry globally.
 It has two common technologies, Selective Laser Melting (SLM) and Electron Beam Melting (EBM).
 Both technologies are based on the use of heat for melting the metal powder, in SLM with laser and in EBM with electron beams.
-Both of them require a support structure that works also as a heat conductor.
+Both of them require a support structure that works also as heat conductors.
 There is a wide variety of available metal materials aluminum and steel being the most commonly used.

-Quality of the metal prints is equal to products manufactured with traditional methods with regards to chemical compounds, mechanical features as well as microstructure.
+The quality of the metal prints is equal to products manufactured with traditional methods with regards to chemical compounds, mechanical features as well as microstructure.
 Printed objects can and basically almost always should be designed so that they are optimized for their functionality, which enables smaller and lighter solutions.
-This is one of the reasons why especially aircraft and vehicle industries are increasingly implementing 3D printing to their processes.
-The wider implementation across different industries has been slowed down by higher cost of metal printing compared with plastic printing, which is mainly due to more expensive equipment and material, but especially due to demanding and labor-intensive post-processing of the prints.
+This is one of the reasons why especially aircraft and vehicle industries are increasingly implementing 3D printing in their processes.
+The wider implementation across different industries has been slowed down by the higher cost of metal printing compared with plastic printing, which is mainly due to more expensive equipment and material, but especially due to the demanding and labor-intensive post-processing of the prints.
 Also, product designers are required to have a whole new approach and skillsets when they design products for metal printing.
 When considering whether a metal product should be 3D printed or manufactured with a traditional method like CNC machining, there is a thumb rule to follow.
 If the product is possible to be manufactured with a traditional method, it very rarely is feasible to be 3D printed without redesigning it so that it is optimized for 3D printing.

-As additional service, we offer post-processing of the printed objects.
+As an additional service, we offer post-processing of printed objects.

-We paint / varnish single products and a series of few pieces also ourselves, but usually, and in case of bigger batches and for more demanding needs, we use a professional paint shop.
+We paint / varnish single products and a series of few pieces also ourselves, but usually, and in case of bigger batches and more demanding needs always, we use a professional paint shop.
 This service is available for all plastic prints.

 Contact us and ask more about the additional services.